arun-kr-reddy/notes/computer_architecture.md

   ![](./media/computer_architecture/fine_grained_multithreading_example.png)

 ## single instruction multiple data
-- ***to program a vector machine, the compiler or hand coder must make the data structures in the code fit nearly exactly the regilar structure built in to the hardware. that's hard to do in first place, and just as hard to change. one tweak, and the low-level code has to be rewritten by a very smart and dedicated programmer who knows the hardware and often the subtleties of the application area***
+- ***to program a vector machine, the compiler or hand coder must make the data structures in the code fit nearly exactly the regular structure built in to the hardware. that's hard to do in first place, and just as hard to change. one tweak, and the low-level code has to be rewritten by a very smart and dedicated programmer who knows the hardware and often the subtleties of the application area***
 - **Flynn's taxonomy of computers:**
   - SISD: single instruction operates on single data element, example: single core processor
   - SIMD: single instruction operates on multiple data elements, example: array & vector processor